HashMapsData2Value/AlgorandFAQ/README.md

 ## What is a token?

+A token is a blockchain primitive.
+Blockchains have a native currency, its _coin_, but it is also useful to be able to represent other things on the blockchain.

 ## What is an ASA?

+ASA stands for Algorand Standard Asset.
+It's the official Algorand name for tokens on its blockchain.

 ## What is a Fungible Token?

+Fungible means "interchangeable".
+A fungible token is an asset class whose amount is more than 1.
+Could be 10, 1000, 100000, 10^9, etc. Many different users can each own a part of the asset.

 ## What is a Non-Fungible Token?

+Non-Fungible means that there is no "interchangeability".
+Concretely, it means there is only 1 token in the asset class.
+If user A transacts that 1 token to user B, they have traded that entire asset.

 ## Why should I create tokens on Algorand specifically?